mavryk-network/mavryk-protocol/docs/developer/error_monad_p1_result.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In Mavkit, the ``Error_monad`` module provides types and values for error
 management.
-It is part of the ``tezos-error-monad`` package.
+It is part of the ``mavryk-error-monad`` package.
 And it is
 opened in most of the source code.
 Apart from some specific libraries
 (discussed later), the content of this module is already in scope.